FroggDev/zabbix-nfs/README.md

 ### Zabbix Template Module NFS version 1.0.4

-Tested on Zabbix 5.2
+Tested on Zabbix 4.4 to 5.2

 # Introduction
 Template for zabbix to check nfs share availability using external script.
 It can check:
 * If NFS server is accepting request
+* If NFS share are available
 * The NFS server version
-* If NFS share are available

 # Requirement
 The script use the commands **showmount** & **rpcinfo** so it requires the linux package **nfs-common**